 The biggest mistake people make when trying to save money living alone is believing that saving means sacrificing happiness.
 But smart solo living is about building comfort and stability without draining your wallet — not depriving yourself of everything that makes life enjoyable.

-The Hidden Opportunities to Save Money Living Alone
+Smart Ways to Save Money Living Alone

 One of the first things I discovered was that solo living creates natural savings opportunities if you know where to look.